nerfstudio-project/gsplat/README.md

 black . diff_rast/ tests/ examples/
 ```

-Since there is no GPU supported on github workflow container, we test against those cuda unit tests under `tests/`.
+Since there is no GPU supported on github workflow container, we don't test against those cuda unit tests under `tests/` in PR.
 So it is recommended to check test pass locally before committing:

 ```bash
 pytest tests/  # check for all tests